 So, can you use sublimation ink for regular printing?

-The Short Answer is No
+The Short Answer is No you can’t use sublimation ink for regular printing.

 It’s not a good idea to use sublimation ink for regular printing.
 Most printers don’t support sublimation in the first place.